trigglemac/XCodeAdditions/README.md

 ## What's Next
+- Known issue - Name validation and filtering does not work properly with the allowed punctuation.
 - expecting to add additional data types, along with additional testing of the validation closures
 - expecting to add optional badging for any type...  badges would show up to the right of the label badges would be updatable at any time, for instance, as soon as the first digit is entered in a credit, a badge indicating the type of card could be added to the label.
 Additionally any required string may have a required badge added.